nino1337/cockpit-nextjs-boilerplate/README.md

 ![env VARIABLES](/assets/env-vars.png)

-- COCKPIT-API-KEY yields the MASTER API-KEY, we generated in cockpit
+> COCKPIT-API-KEY yields the MASTER API-KEY, we generated in cockpit
-- API-BASE-URL is the base url, where our docker service runs.
+> API-BASE-URL is the base url, where our docker service runs.
 Make sure to adjust, if you've started the cockpit container on another port.

 5. start the workflow with `npm run dev`.
 Open http://localhost:3000 and navigate between the pages.
 For now, they just yield a headline, that is maintained in cockpit.

+## How it works

+...

 ## How-To's